memfault/interrupt/_posts/2022-05-24-choosing-an-mcu.md

 Often the EE will use the parametric search to find the microcontroller to use.
 The parametric search is provided by the big distributors (Digikey, Farnell, Mouser to name a few).
 It allows you to filter all available chips according to their features.
-The EE can filter out all chips with wrong voltage requirements, unpractical packages (DIL, SMD, BGA) or chips with improper temperature ranges that the product needs to endure.
+The EE can filter out all chips with the wrong voltage requirements, unpractical packages (DIL, SMD, BGA), or improper operating temperature ranges that the product needs to endure.
 These and many other filters are provided.
 In the end, the EE sorts by price and selects the cheapest.
 Maybe they select a handful and let the firmware engineer choose.